CybercentreCanada/assemblyline-service-pdfid/README.md

     - StartXref

 - Extracts Suspicious Elements:
-    - Entire Objects (as extracted file) when flagged by PDFId plugins.
+    - Entire Objects (as extracted file) when flagged by PDFId plugins (JBIG2Decode objects will only be extracted in deep scan mode).
     - Specific Object content (in AL result) and will run FrankenStrings Patterns against content to search for IOCs (determined by PDFId plugins).